 Welcome to the world of option selling

-Options selling (as it is self explanatory) is opposite of option buying.
+Options selling (as it is self-explanatory) is opposite of options buying.

-Which means if you are bullish in market outlook, then rather then buying call option, you actually sell put option.
+Which means if you are bullish in market outlook, then rather then buying a call option, you actually sell a put option.

-This works in different way as compared to buying an option.
+This works in a different way as compared to buying an option.

-When you an option, you only pay premium.
-Which means, let’s say any call option of NIFTY is trading at ₹100, you only pay that price into size of one lot of NIFTY (75) to buy that option.
+When you buy an option, you only pay a premium.
+Which means, let’s say any call option of NIFTY is trading at ₹100, you only pay that price into the size of one lot of NIFTY (75) to buy that option.

 100*75 = ₹ 7500